Boston Bruins: Hall of Famers

-The Boston Bruins presently acknowledge an affiliation with a number of inductees to the Hockey Hall of Fame.
-Inductees affiliated with the Bruins include 52 former players and seven builders of the sport.
+The Boston Bruins acknowledge an affiliation with 58 inductees to the Hockey Hall of Fame: 52 former players and six builders of the sport.
 The six individuals recognized as builders by the Hall of Fame includes former Bruins executives, general managers, head coaches, and owners.
 In addition to players and builders, two broadcasters for the Bruins were also awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
 In 1984, Fred Cusick, a play-by-play announcer, was awarded the Hall of Fame's inaugural Foster Hewitt Memorial Award.
 In 1987, Bob Wilson became the second Bruins' broadcaster to be awarded the Foster Hewitt Memorial Award.